stevana/elastically-scalable-thread-pools/README.md

 and $m$.

-We'll sample the resulting function once every `timesStep` seconds, this gives us the amout of work items (`n`) to create we then spread those out evenly in time, rinse and repeat until we reach some `endTime`.
+We'll sample the resulting function once every `timesStep` seconds, this gives us the amount of work items (`n`) to create we then spread those out evenly in time, rinse and repeat until we reach some `endTime`.

 ```